alsora/ros2-code-examples/README.md

     $ ros2 run simple_logger logger_main
 ```

-Log some messages.
-Change the logger verbosity level at run time.
-Log some other messages.
+Log some messages and change the verbosity level at runtime.

 #### Multithread systems